SPE Quantum Computing Symposium 2026

 Optimization & Planning

-Address combinatorial optimization workloads across multi-variable field operations—production scheduling, routing, maintenance planning, and supply chain.
+Address combinatorial optimization workflows across multi-variable field operations—production scheduling, routing, maintenance planning, and supply chain.

 Application Production Optimization Supply Chain Real-Time Ops